 What Is Blockchain?

-Bitcoin, wallets, portfolios, and blockchain are the most-basic terms you need to know to understand cryptocurrency.
+In this guide to cryptocurrency, we’ve included definitions of bitcoin, wallets, portfolios, and blockchain – all the most basic terms you need to know to understand cryptocurrency.

 Before you begin using any alternate currency, take the time to research and understand what you’re getting into before you spend money.

 We recommend using Coinbase to begin using cryptocurrency because it makes getting started super-easy and fun.